Scenic Hiking and Nature Trails

 With acres and acres of wooded property, there are many trails to explore at Historic Banning Mills.

-As you hike along the old town roads, Native Creek paths, and old water raceways, one can feel generations of the past envelope you.
-Hike along Snake Creek, explore the historic ruins of the Paper Mill (1867), Cotton Mill (1867), Amis Mill (1860) and walk on actual water raceways.
+As you hike along the old town roads, Native Creek paths, and old water raceways, one can feel generations of the past envelop you.
+Hike along Snake Creek, explore the historic ruins of the Paper Mill (1867), Cotton Mill (1867), Amis Mill (1860), and walk on actual water raceways.
 Trails range from mild to moderately strenuous.

 We DO NOT allow pets onto the property at any time.
 Please do not bring your pets!